 Accurately calculating the environmental and social impact of a company is a complicated task.
-For the past 2 years we have been identifying, tracking and calculating some of the impacts we create, with the aim of both improving these impacts, and sharing our work to help better the industry.
+Since 2020 we have been identifying, tracking and calculating some of the impacts we create, with the aim of both lessen their impacts, and sharing our work to help better the industry.

 This project is a constant work in progress.
 We can categorically say it is not a perfect calculation method, nor is it completely accurate.
 It is, however, a great starting point and has set the ball in motion for more accurate data and better tracking year on year.

 As a growing company, the number of items we produce and sell is increasing annually.
 The impact this creates is on both the environment, and the people involved in the process.
 We feel it is our duty to understand the impact of this activity, to ensure we are operating in the most responsible way possible, while acting on damaging or unsustainable practices.

 We are aligned with the Science Based Targets Initiative (SBTi) which helped us set goals backed by science.
 These goals are to reduce scope 1 and scope 2 GHG emissions 42% by 2030 from a 2020 base year, and to measure and reduce our scope 3 emissions.
 This alignment created a requirement to measure scope 1 & 2 impacts, in order to construct a reduction target.

 We are members of the Sustainable Apparel Coalition (SAC) and make use of the Higg Index to measure parts of our impact.
 We predominantly use the ‘Product Module’ (PM) and complementary ‘Material Sustainability Index’ (MSI) to estimate the environmental impact of our products.
 This platform is the backbone of our work to calculate our scope 3 emissions.